Seungman-Choi/Seungman-Choi.github.io/_news/announcement_3.md

 related_posts: false
 ---

-(Paper) Zetascope received a $50,000 Semifinal Round Winner award in the ["DARPA CIDAR Challenge"](https://www.darpa.mil/research/challenges/cidar/about#status), to which I contributed as a core member.
+(Award) Zetascope received a $50,000 Semifinal Round Winner award in the ["DARPA CIDAR Challenge"](https://www.darpa.mil/research/challenges/cidar/about#status), to which I contributed as a core member.